 Once he has started standing to wee, aiming becomes a big factor.
 Teach him to hold his penis and point it in the right direction.
 Try using a marker or a rolled up bits of toilet paper in the toilet so he has something specific to aim for.
 If he doesn’t learn to aim very quickly, it could be a messy toilet training journey for you.

 Also – don’t forget to teach him to lift the toilet seat (and put it back down again!) when he stands to pee.
 It is easier to aim over the rim than the larger seat and you won’t end up with pee on the seat when you go to use the toilet.
 Also remember to make the point that he needs the seat down when he sits to poo.
 I know it sounds ridiculous but I’ve heard of little boys perching themselves above the bare rim to poo because they’ve been told that ‘boys use the toilet with the seat up, girls us the toilet with the seat down!”.

 6. Ask another male

 Ask Dad or a big brother to help out – sometimes it is easier to watch another male.
 A doors-open policy can be very helpful when a little one is toilet training.

 Also, and this goes for both boys and girls, hygiene is extremely important.
 Teaching your boy to wash his hands after going to the toilet is essential.
 Teach him correct hand washing techniques and to use soap every time from the very beginning, so it will always be ingrained in him to wash his hands properly.

-We’ve also written an article on toilet training tips for girls.
 Have a look through our Toilet Training Hub for more info, free printable charts, and access to the forum to share your stories and questions of other mums.